microsoft/Mastering-the-Marketplace/docs/index.md

 ---

 Mastering the Marketplace is an on-demand learning library for building transactable offers on the Microsoft commercial marketplace.
-The library contains self-paced videos, hands-on labs, and sample code designed to help you get your offers onto the marketplace in less time and with more understanding.
+The library contains on-demand videos, hands-on labs, and sample code designed to help you get your offers onto the marketplace in less time with more understanding.

 > 📆 Check out <a href="https://microsoftcloudpartner.eventbuilder.com/MarketplaceOverviewandQAforPartners" target="_blank">Marketplace Office Hours</a> for live webinars on all topics related to publishing your offer to the marketplace.
 Sessions are presented multiple times per week, and you'll even find links to our full-day *Mastering the Marketplace* workshops.

-[🚦](./learning-paths/index.md) If you aren't sure where to start, have a look at our [guided learning paths](./learning-paths/index.md)!

-[✉️](https://forms.office.com/r/0gCrzhSMkw) [We love hearing from you](https://forms.office.com/r/0gCrzhSMkw) and it's completely anonymous.

 <div class="landing-tile" markdown="1">
  <span class="linkless-heading">Build Custom SaaS Offers</span>